cnnrrss/ten-x-coder/frameworks/aws/KinesisFirehose.md

 • **Record format Conversion**: Firehose can convert JSON to Parquet or Apache ORC format before storing in S3.
 These formats are columnar that save space and enable faster queries compared to row-oriented formats like JSON.

+Apply transform of syslog data to JSON and CSV format:
+- Data transformation from syslog to JSON and CSV can be performed through Lambda blueprints

+Backup the syslog streaming data:
+- When s3 is selected as destination, an source record S3 backup is enabled, untransformed incoming data can be delivered to a separate S3 bucket

+Capture transform failures into same S3 bucket to address audit:
+- Data Transformation failures are delivered to processing-failed folder